cdomet-d/transcendence/.doc/databases.md

 ### General overview

+#### gameMatchInfo

-This database has only one table which has the following column :
+This database has the following tables which has the following column :

 * gameID &rarr; integer (__primary key__)
 * duration &rarr; integer
 * startTime &rarr; datetime